ppy/osu-wiki/news/2023/2023-07-22-featured-artist-track-updates-summer-2023.md

 [![](https://assets.ppy.sh/artists/16/header.jpg)](https://osu.ppy.sh/beatmaps/artists/16)

 Featured Artist veteran **Wisp X** strikes back with **3** more tracks!
-These chill tunes are a divergence from the usual hyper-intense rhythm game track, like [Coffee](https://osu.ppy.sh/beatmapsets/733211) hosted by [Xinnoh](https://osu.ppy.sh/users/4236057).
+These chill tunes are a divergence from the usual hyperintense rhythm game track, like [Coffee](https://osu.ppy.sh/beatmapsets/733211) hosted by [Xinnoh](https://osu.ppy.sh/users/4236057).
 If that sounds like your style, you're in luck.

 ### Wisp X - Coffee